nfotinakes/mrc_volunteer_system/README.md

 <h1 align="center">MRC Volunteer System</h3>

   <p align="center">
-    A tool for MRC Unit coordinators to manage their MRC volunteer network and to track, organize, or interact with MRC Volunteer Data.
+    A tool for MRC Unit Coordinators to manage their MRC volunteer network and track, organize, or interact with MRC Volunteer Data.
     <br />
     <br />
     <br />